 • Schizoaffective disorder

-All admissions decisions for our sub-acute inpatient program are made following a thorough assessment of each young person’s strengths, needs, and treatment goals.
+All admissions decisions for our sub-acute inpatient program at our treatment center are made following a thorough assessment of each young person’s strengths, needs, and treatment goals.
 If we determine that Valley Behavioral Health System is not the best place for a child or adolescent, we will work closely with his or her family to make a referral to a more appropriate treatment provider.

-When a child or adolescent enters our sub-acute inpatient program, his or her care will be guided by a personalized treatment plan that has been developed based on the thorough assessment that was mentioned in the previous section.
+When a child or adolescent enters our sub-acute inpatient program, his or her care will be guided by a personalized treatment plan that has been developed based on the thorough assessment.
 The personalized treatment plan will be implemented by a multidisciplinary team of experienced professionals.
 Depending upon the services that the young person receives, he or she may work with the following professionals:

 • Board-certified psychiatrists